GPU-Accelerated X-ray Pulse Profile Modeling: Production-level computation result

-This section is aiming to proceed from theoretical benchmarks, which omit realistic radiative physics etc., to production-grade tests that connect directly to observational data, by incorporating a realistic neutron-star atmosphere, interstellar medium absorption and NICER’s instrument response.
+In this section, we proceed by starting with theoretical benchmarks, which omit realistic radiative physics and other effects.
+We move on to production-grade tests that connect directly to observational data, which is done by incorporating a realistic neutron-star atmosphere, ISM absorption, and NICER’s instrument response.
 In this section, we compare the results of the CPU and GPU versions of the codebase.
 At previous section, we are not discussing the computation performance specifically, because the most time-consuming part of this PPM is the realistic atmosphere model table interpolation, so vast computation improvement is based on improving this atmosphere treatment strategy.
 Here in this section, we will compare both the modeling accuracy and the computation performance, using the benchmarks provided in \citet{Choudhury_2024_waveform}.
-As we discussed in the previous section, we are using different strategy on surface discretizations, instead of using the discretization of only the hotspot region, we consider the whole star surface discretization as default option, so when comparing the modeling accuracy of the surface elements in the hotspot, we using the active grid number in the hotspot as the comparison.
+As we discuss in the previous section, we are using different strategy on surface discretizations, instead of using the discretization of only the hotspot region, we consider the whole star surface discretization as default option, so when comparing the modeling accuracy of the surface elements in the hotspot, we using the active grid number in the hotspot as the comparison.
 The goal of this section is to demonstrate that the extreme geometry tests of \citet{Choudhury_2024_waveform}, including cases that are challenging to model accurately at standard resolutions in existing codes such as \texttt{X-PSI} and \texttt{IM}, can be computed at our standard setup with discrepancies well below the Poisson fluctuation level, while achieving $10^4$--$10^5\times$ speedups relative to the Ultra-resolution \texttt{X-PSI} runs.
-Here in this section, CPU tests were performed on an Intel i7-13700KF with single core and GPU tests on an NVIDIA GeForce RTX 4080 (16 GB).
+In this section, CPU tests were performed on an Intel i7-13700KF with single core and GPU tests on an NVIDIA GeForce RTX 4080 (16 GB).